tmpfs/tmpfs.org/site/blog/posts/rust-async-fsm.md

 If any of the transitions return an `Error` then iteration is immediately halted and the error is propagated to the caller.

+If you spot a mistake or want to suggest an improvement [[contact|get in touch]] and let me know.

 {{import "footer"}}

 [Rust]: https://www.rust-lang.org/